Dalgona/serum-site/pages/getting-started.md

       development server.</p>
     </blockquote>

-4. Open a web brower and navigate to your website.
-That's it!
+4. Open a web brower and navigate to your website (i.e. `http://localhost`).

 Congratulations!
-Yet it looks empty, you have successfully created and built your first website with Serum.
+Yet it looks empty, you have successfully built your first website with Serum.
 Now continue reading [documentations](%page:docs/index) to customize your project and fill your website with your own contents.